akadjoker/BULang/README.md

-# BULang
+# BU Lang

 ## Introduction

-BULang is a simple, custom programming language inspired by Div Games Studio, developed to make game creation more accessible.
+BU Lang is a simple, custom programming language inspired by Div Games Studio, developed to make game creation more accessible.
 This repository contains the source code for various components of the language, including the lexer, parser, interpreter, and more.
 This project aims to serve as an educational tool and a practical framework for game development.

 ## Components